35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 This comes after the Council's [decision](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/) in 2020 to spend £193m just in order to complete the first phase of the scheme alone, after its development partner said it wouldn't proceed on the agreed basis.

+There is also the £35m cost to the Council of building the replacement library and health centre (see para 10 of [this Cabinet report](https://moderngov.southwark.gov.uk/documents/s71667/Report%20Aylesbury%20Estate%20Community%20facilities%20at%20Plot%2018%20Delivery.pdf)).
+Note that Notting Hill Genesis is contributing £3m towards the cost of these so the overall cost to the Council is £32m.

+Land payment FDS

 This amounts to a total £433.8m of public funds just in order to complete the first of four phases of the estate's redevelopment.